TomDonoghue/TomDonoghue.github.io/_posts/2020-02-23-OnComingOut.md

 If nothing else, maybe I can get my own nerdy version of a quote printed on a stock photo in some corner of the internet.

-I'm not saying this is something I have it all figured out, or that it's something that I do and have always enacted.
+I'm not saying this is something I have it all figured out, or that it's something that I have always enacted.
 It's aspirational.
 But I try to think more about what it means to make support applied - to listen, to try to understand, to give space when it's needed - and also to show up.

 <center> . . . . . </center>